 Enter here (drumroll please) Mitsubishi’s Colt/Mirage 2nd gen, in hatchback form.
 The 80’s Japanese compact car phenomenon was in full swing, memories of oil shortages still lingering.
 A popular offering in Puerto Rico, almost as common as a Tercel, or a Sentra.
 Introduced in Japan in ’83, and until ’85 in US territories, the car was a careful evolution of the 1st gen, which incidentally, had been Mitsubishi’s first foray into FWD.

 Sold in the US through Chrysler’s affiliates Plymouth/Dodge, and also under Mitsubishi’s recently set up dealer network, the car had slightly more daring styling than Nissan’s or Toyota’s.
 In advertising, some ads exalted ‘The egg inspired one of the most ingenious automobile designs ever’.
 Fragile ‘Eggs’ are an odd bit of inspiration, and I wonder if the advertising agency was just making stuff on the fly.
 I see more echoes of Citroen on its lines, with the angular severity popular of the times.
 We’re talking about the Japanese though, so who knows?
 The ‘egg as inspiration’ could be true, a kind of Ying/Yang idea, of force through fragility.
-Also, on adverts, the common refrain repeated by Plymouth/Dodge: “Colt, all the Japanese you need to know”.
+Also, in adverts, the common refrain repeated by Plymouth/Dodge: “Colt, all the Japanese you need to know”.
 A Freudian slip if there ever was one.

 Back at his house, gallant-lover quickly started his trusty Colt/Mirage (What if it had been an Austin Marina, can you imagine?
-How to kill a spider with a non-running vehicle?), rolling down the garage into the street (that compliant yet supple independent suspension), backing up (the 3 speed transmission, bane of small cars of the era, yet, more than enough for the task at hand) and then pointing the car’s prow (that precise rack and pinion steering) towards mom, where she was pointing the way, directly into the spider’s path.
+How to kill a spider with a non-running vehicle?), rolling down the garage into the street (that compliant yet supple independent suspension), backing up (the 3-speed transmission, the bane of small cars of the era, yet, more than enough for the task at hand) and then pointing the car’s prow (that precise rack and pinion steering) towards mom, where she was pointing the way, directly into the spider’s path.

-Stepping ever so lightly on the accelerator pedal (precision instruments!), the Mirage moved slowly and increasingly towards the spider.
+Stepping ever so lightly on the accelerator pedal (precision instruments!), the Mirage moved slowly and increasingly toward the spider.
 The futuristic dashboard switchgear didn’t come much into use, as no lights were used, instead, relying exclusively on street illumination.
 That said, the ergonomics of the vehicle must have been adequate, for the task at hand, especially at night, required gallant-lover to operate the switchgear intuitively.

 - There, just wanted to make sure it hadn’t moved!
 Wait!

 It hadn’t.
 World’s stupidest –or most cunning- spider, hadn’t yet run for the hills… or nearest drain.
 It was hard to tell from the porch, but if it was moving, it surely was doing it in leisurely manner.
 Now mother and gallant-lover’s girlfriend were paying all their attention.
 Gallant-lover went back into the car, readjusting the Mirage’s orientation just a bit, and now, leaving the door opened (to look at the street directly, aiming for the spider) while slowly pressing the gas pedal (not a normal test in car manufacturing), he steered the car -heroically- ahead.
-The qualities of Mitsubishi’s advanced engineering accomplishing in precise manner the task, as the front wheels moved forward (traction benefits of FWD) and –SPLAT!- put the arachnid menace to a squashy end.
+The qualities of Mitsubishi’s advanced engineering accomplished in a precise manner the task, as the front wheels moved forward (traction benefits of FWD) and –SPLAT!- put the arachnid menace to a squashy end.

 Gallant-lover stepped out, valiantly.